 Stress-induced mutagenesis (SIM) - the increase of mutation rates in stressed or maladapted individuals - has been demonstrated in several species, including both prokaryotes and eukaryotes (Galhardo et al. 2007).
 SIM has been observed in lab strains (Foster 2007; Rosenberg et al. 2012) and natural populations of Escherichia coli (Bjedov et al. 2003; but also see Katz and Hershberg 2013), and in other species of bacteria such as Pseudomonads (Kivisaar 2010), Helicobacter pylori (Kang et al. 2006), Vibrio cholera (Baharoglu and Mazel 2011) and Streptococcus pneumonia (Henderson-Begg et al. 2006).
 SIM has also been observed in yeast (Heidenreich 2007; Rodriguez et al. 2012), algae (Goho and Bell 2000), nematodes (Matsuba et al. 2012), flies (Sharp and Agrawal 2012), and human cancer cells (Bristow and Hill 2008).
 Several stress responses regulate the mutation rate in bacteria by shifting replication to error-prone DNA polymerases (Ponder et al. 2005) and by inhibiting the mismatch repair system (Debora et al. 2010).
 These stress responses include the SOS DNA-damage response, the RpoS-controlled general or starvation stress response, and the RpoE membrane protein stress response (Al Mamun et al. 2012).

 It is still not clear how SIM affects evolution and adaptation.
 Some authors have proposed that SIM has a significant impact on adaptability or evolvability (Tenaillon et al. 2004; Cirz and Romesberg 2007; Rosenberg et al. 2012), but there is no theoretical treatment of this impact.
 On the other hand, the effect of SIM on adaptedness was studied with deterministic (Agrawal 2002) and stochastic (Shaw and Baer 2011) models.
-These works showed that without beneficial mutations SIM doesn't affect the mean fitness of asexual populations in stable environments, in contrast with constitutive mutagenesis, which decreases the population mean fitness.
+These articles showed that without beneficial mutations SIM doesn't affect the mean fitness of asexual populations in stable environments, in contrast with constitutive mutagenesis, which decreases the population mean fitness.
 More recently, we have shown that with rare beneficial mutations, if maladapted individuals increase their mutation rate then the population mean fitness of asexual populations increases (Ram and Hadany 2012).

-Here, we analyze population genetics models of adaptive evolution to explore the rate of adaptation on a rugged fitness landscape, in which adaptations require two separately deleterious mutations (Wright 1931; Wright 1988).
+Here, we analyze population genetics models of adaptive evolution to explore the rate of complex adaptation on rugged fitness landscapes, in which adaptations require two separately deleterious mutations (Wright 1931; Wright 1988).
 We develop analytic approximations and stochastic simulations and compare normal, constitutive, and stress-induced mutagenesis.
-We show that stress-induced mutagenesis can break the trade-off between adaptability and adaptedness by increasing the adaptation rate without decreasing the population mean fitness.
+We show that stress-induced mutagenesis can break the trade-off between adaptability and adaptedness by increasing the rate of complex adaptation without decreasing the population mean fitness.

 Model